-3.47 The figures in the right-hand column of this table represent the total level of provision for aggregates production which needs to be made in each region over the period covered by this review.
-This is 22 years for land-based sand & gravel (i.e. 2011 to 2033) in order to maintain minimum landbanks of 7 years throughout the 15 year period of each LDP; and 25 years for crushed rock (i.e. 2011 to 2036), in order to maintain minimum landbanks of 10 years, as required by MTAN1.
+3.47 The figures in the right-hand column of this table represent the total level of provision for aggregates production which needs to be made in each region over the period covered by this review, based on multiples of the historical 10-year averages.
+The multiples are 22 years for land-based sand & gravel (i.e. 2011 to 2033) in order to maintain minimum landbanks of 7 years throughout the 15 year period of each LDP; and 25 years for crushed rock (i.e. 2011 to 2036), in order to maintain minimum landbanks of 10 years, as required by MTAN1.
 The sub-Regional apportionment of these figures among individual MPAs is addressed in Chapter 5 of this report, following the assessment of proximity and environmental capacity issues in Chapter 4.